shar1738/RustDesk_Gaming/README.md

 Overview
 This program allows you to confine your mouse within a specified circular boundary on your screen.
 Once activated, the mouse is restricted to move inside the circle, preventing it from exiting the defined area.
 You can adjust the circle’s radius using buttons or hotkeys.
 The center of the circle is dynamically positioned at the center of your screen, ensuring that the confinement is always centered.

-The program features a straightforward, GUI that lets you toggle the confinement on or off, modify the radius, and reset it to default settings.
+The program features a straightforward, GUI that lets you toggle the confinement on or off, modify the radius, reset the radius, increase and decrease the radius, and type your own value above 0.
 This tool is perfect for users who need to limit mouse movement to a specific area on their screen and for people who want to game on their home pc through rust desk.

 The basic program is GM_UI which is the best option right now.
 You should configure your mouse speed through you os settings and find what works with your game, usually slowing it all the way down is the best way to play and also MAKING THE RADIUS SMALLER IS USUALLY BETTER.
 (I couldn't get autohotkey to control your curser speed if their are any solutions let me know).